 Project Number Project Name Hazard(s) Addressed Responsible Party Brief Summary of the Original Problem and the Solution (Project) Action Review 1.
 Status (In Progress, Ongoing Capability, No Progress, Complete) 2.
 Provide a narrative to describe progress or obstacles that have prevented implementation Next Steps 1.
 Project to be included in the 2025 HMP or Discontinue 2.
 If including action in the 2025 HMP, revise/reword to be more specific (as appropriate).
 3. If discontinue, explain why.
 2021- Montague- 007 Firewise Wildfire Township Administration, Fire Department Problem: Montague Township is located within the northwest corner of the State and sits along the Delaware River.
 Several state and national parks are located within the Township, providing acres of forested land.
 This creates an increased risk of wildfires to residents who border the forested areas.
 Solution: The Township will follow the proper steps in applying for and becoming a Firewise community.
 This includes forming a board/committee, obtaining a wildfire risk assessment, developing an action plan, and hosting outreach events and programs.
 The Township will also create an education program and set up town hall meetings. other priorities which prevented progress on this action.
 Keep in the 2025 HMP Not Applicable Not Applicable 2021- Montague- 008 Delaware River Study Flood Engineer Problem: Montague Township is located within the northwest corner of the State and sits along the Delaware River.
 Properties located along the river are susceptible to flooding and damages.
 Solution: Conduct a study along the riverbanks of the Delaware River to identify areas that need to be elevated to reduce flooding impacts.
 Once identified, cost-effective actions will be carried out.
+1. No Progress 2.
+The Township focused on other priorities which prevented progress on this action.
 Keep in the 2025 HMP Not Applicable Not Applicable